famanalytics0/MultiModalGraphics/README.md

   - MAE + optional iClusterPlus DE pipelines
 - **Multifeature grids**: 2D tile-and-point heatmaps (z-scores as tile fills, p-values as point color, counts as point size)

-This README guides you through installation, per-class usage (ClearScatterplot, InformativeHeatmap, MultifeatureGrid), and advanced tips.
+This README guides you through installation, per-class usage (ThresholdedScatterplot, AnnotatedHeatmap, CompositeFeatureHeatmap), and advanced tips.
 Examples range from “one-line” commands for novices to full customization for power users.

 ---